openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/IPCKit/cj-apis-rpc.md

 public func readInterfaceToken(): String
 ```

-**Description:** Reads an interface descriptor from the MessageSequence object.
-The interface descriptor is read in the order it was written to the MessageSequence.
+**Function:** Reads an interface descriptor from the MessageSequence object.
+The interface descriptors are read in the order they were written to the MessageSequence.
 Local objects can use this information to verify the current communication.

 **System Capability:** SystemCapability.Communication.IPC.Core